snarkhunter/oofcanvas/manual.md

    It's generally easiest to use a package manager to install the prerequisites.
 The following instructions worked on Mac and Ubuntu Linux.
-If you install OOFCanvas on other systems, please tell us which packages you installed and we'll list them here.
+If you install OOFCanvas on other systems or using other package managers, please tell us which packages you installed and we'll list them here.

    * Macintosh:

-       On a Mac using MacPorts, it's sufficient to install the packages `py27-gobject3`, `gtk3`, `cairomm`, `imagemagick`, and
+       On a Mac using MacPorts, all of the prerequisites will be installed automatically when OOFCanvas is installed.
+If for some reason you want to install _only_ the prerequisites, it's sufficient to install the packages `py27-gobject3`, `gtk3`, `cairomm`, `imagemagick`, and `adwaita-icon-theme`.
+(Type `sudo
-       `adwaita-icon-theme`, as well as their automatically installed dependencies.
-(Type `sudo port install gtk3`, etc.)
+       port install gtk3`, etc.)

        On a Mac, OOFCanvas can use either X11 or native Quartz graphics.
        Which one it uses depends on which version of Gtk3 and Cairo are